Function-Correcting Codes for Insertion-Deletion Channel: Function-Correcting Codes for Insertion-Deletion Errors

-\end{definition} The above definition ensures that, for any two inputs $x$ and $y$ that produce distinct function values $f(x)$ and $f(y)$, their corresponding codewords remain distinguishable even after up to $t$ deletions.
+The aforementioned formulation guarantees that, even after up to $t$ deletions, the associated codewords for any two inputs $x$ and $y$ that result in different function values $f(x)$ and $f(y)$ remain recognizable.
 Consequently, any received subsequence resulting from at most $t$ deletions can be uniquely mapped back to a codeword, and hence to its corresponding function value $f(x)$.
 On the same line, function-correcting insertion codes can be defined as follows: